-Consider a circle and two tangents that meet at point \(P\).
-Let point \(A\) and point \(B\) be the points were the two tangents touch the circle.
-Also, let point \(O\) be at the center:
+Consider a circle and consider two tangents touching the circle that meet at a some point \(P\).
+Let point \(O\) be at the center of the circle and let \(A\) and \(B\) be the points where the two tangents touch the circle:

 Consider the line \(\overline{OP}\).
 It's a line shared by the triangles, \(PAO\) and \(PBO\):

-Since the angle between a radius and a tangent in \(90^\circ\), then \(\angle OAP = \angle OBP = 90^\circ\).
+Since the angle between a radius and a tangent is always \(90^\circ\), then \(\angle OAP = \angle OBP = 90^\circ\).
 This means triangles \(PAO\) and \(PBO\) are both right-angled.
-Since two sides of \(PAO\) is the same length as two of the same sides of \(PBO\), then the third side should also be equal:
+Since two sides of \(PAO\) are the same length as two sides of \(PBO\), then the third side should also be equal:

 This means the tangents \(\overline{PA}\) and \(\overline{PB}\) have the same length.